KURDO72/HiddenEye-CRT/README.md

-# DUE TO BAD CODE AND HUGE AMOUNT OF ISSUES THIS VERSION OF HIDDEN EYE IS NOT GOING TO BE MAINTAINED ANYMORE!
-NEW VERSION OF HIDDENEYE IS GOING TO BE HERE:
+# DUE TO BAD CODE AND HUGE AMOUNT OF ISSUES THIS VERSION OF HIDDENEYE IS NOT GOING TO BE MAINTAINED ANYMORE!
+NEW VERSION OF HIDDENEYE-CRT IS GOING TO BE HERE:
 # https://github.com/Kurdo72/HiddenEye-CRT